pokemon-speedrunning/speedrun-routes/docs/gen-1/yellow/main-glitchless/README.md

   - Caterpie: HA x2
   > Always use tackle if it kills, DK almost never kills

-- If you need to potion, do it during the Rattata fight
+- If you need to potion, do it during the Rattata fight turn 1

 - ### Shorts Guy:
   - Rattata: (potion if less than 9 hp) + DK